Tea pluckers in Darjeeling

 11,000 tons of tea sounds like a lot, but not really.
 Each year the Assam region of India produces about 680,000 tons of tea.

 So Darjeeling teas, relatively speaking, are pretty rare, prized, and they fetch very high prices.

 Darjeelings are the highest elevation produced teas in the world.
 This higher elevation creates a different environment for the tea plant; different temperature ranges in the day and evening, different oxygen content in the atmosphere, different UV (ultraviolet ray) exposure for the plant, and many other differences.
 All these differences produce a different leaf and a unique flavor and aroma in the cup.
 The Chinese variety of the tea plant, Camellia sinensis sinensis, grows very well under these conditions.

 Tea fields along the mountain side at the Margaret’s Hope Estate.

 Darjeeling teas are also 100% hand-cultivated and produced; with a tremendous level of care, experience, and expertise in the cultivation, handling, and manufacture of these teas.

 What is the best way to prepare Darjeeling tea?

-It’s a black tea; so many people would say use boiling water and steep 3-5 minutes.
-This is how I made my Darjeeling tea for many years; until I was shown a way that I’ve come to prefer; using slightly less than boiling water and steeping for 2-3 minutes.
+It’s a black tea, so many people would say use boiling water and steep 3-5 minutes.
+We recommend using slightly less than boiling water and steeping for 2-3 minutes.
 This cup will be a little bit less astringent, maybe a little bit more sweet or fruity, but with a little less body.
 Experiment, have fun with different preparation techniques—it’s tea, not the holy grail.